M66B/FairEmail/docs/FAQ-it-rIT.md

 The following rule conditions are available:

-* Mittente contiene
+* Sender contains
-* Destinatario contiene
+* Recipient contains
-* Oggetto contiene
+* Subject contains
-* Ha allegati
+* Has attachments
-* Intestazione contiene
+* Header contains
-* Giorno/ora tra
+* Day/time between

 All the conditions of a rule need to be true for the rule action to be executed.
 All conditions are optional, but there needs to be at least one condition, to prevent matching all messages.
 If you want to match all senders or all recipients, you can just use the @ character as condition because all email addresses will contain this character.